 A new building becomes an existing building as soon as it’s built.
 If you are required to benchmark, per the information listed above, you must start benchmarking your building starting the calendar year after receiving your Certificate of Occupancy and once a full calendar year of utility data can be collected.
 After a full calendar year of benchmarking data has been reported, a new building will be required to meet the standard at the beginning of the next BEPS period.

-For information about how buildings built under the District’s new buildings code fare against the BEPS requirements, please see Where DC’s Building Code Meets BEPS.
+For information about how buildings built under the District’s new buildings code fare against the BEPS requirements, please see our resource, Where DC’s Building Code Meets BEPS.

 Nothing!
 However, you should look ahead to future BEPS periods and make sure the building stays above the Standard for its property type.
 As overall building performance improves in the District there will be incremental improvements in the Standards over time.
 So if your building is close to the Standard for its property type, you should consider additional energy conservation measures now, outside of the DOEE regulatory requirements, to stay ahead of the Standard in future periods.

 Additionally, improving building performance takes time.
 It takes time to understand your building’s performance, evaluate what options are available, assess your financial situation, prepare drawings and/or get a permit to do improvements, hire contractors to do the work, commission the work to ensure it’s performing as intended, and generate the record of improved performance needed to get full credit for improvements.
 It behooves building owners to come up with a strategic plan for improving their building’s performance as soon as possible.

 To stay up to date as the rules get finalized, please sign up for the Building Innovation Hub’s newsletter.

 The Building Innovation Hub has developed a Funding and Financing Map that presents the multitude of financial incentives available to assist the District’s building owners improve building performance.